 There’s Plenty of Protein Around You

 At 80kg of bodyweight (not lean mass, but bodyweight), you’d need about 140g of protein per day at the most.
 That’s about 450g of chicken breast (742 calories), or 1.26kg of rolled oats (4284 calories), or 2 dozen eggs (1872 calories), or 4kg of 1% fat milk (1689 calories).
 Sure, you could sit down and eat a pound of chicken once a day, every day, but getting that amount of protein throughout the day from various sources is not particularly difficult, once you realize that you’re getting protein not just from meat and dairy, but from beans, rice, oats, pasta, cereal, and other sources as well.
-If you’re running tight on time and need a boost to help you out, you can get 48g of protein from two standard scoops of whey, and that’s a solid chunk of your protein needs without excess fat or sugar.
+If you’re running tight on time and need a boost to help you out, you can get 48g of protein from two standard scoops of whey, and that’s a solid chunk of your protein needs.

 To recap – protein matters, but you can’t just eat to hit your protein macro and call it a day.